official-pikafish/Pikafish/README.md

   * #### Rule60
     Use 60 move rule in gameplay.

+  * #### Strict3Fold
+    Not only use 3 fold repetition at root nodes, but also use 3 fold at non-root nodes.
+Enable this will help get better analyses results but lose elo.

   * #### Debug Log File
     Write all communication to and from the engine into a text file.